Brinco: History

 They were joined by seventeen other firms before the principal agreement was signed with the Government of Newfoundland in 1953.
 These additional firms included Bank of Montreal, Royal Bank of Canada and Suez Canal Company.

+On 30 May 1986, Brinco amalgamed with Dorset Resources Limited of Calgary to form Consolidated Brinco Limited.
+On 1 March 1992, Consolidated Brinco merged into Hillsborough Resources.